codr7/lila/README.md

 ```

 ### syntax
-Forms are evaluated left to right.
-Curlies may be used to alter evaluation order by transforming expressions into values.
+Forms are evaluated left to right, curlies may be used to alter evaluation order by transforming expressions into values.

 ```
   {* 6 {+ 3 4}}